 Air in the Hydraulic System

-Air can be removed from the system in most lawn mowers by raising the rear drive tires off of the ground and allowing them to spin forward and backward until you don’t hear excessive noise while the wheels move at normal speeds.
+Air can be removed from the system in most lawn mowers by raising the rear drive tires off of the ground and allowing them to spin forward and in reverse until you don’t hear excessive noise while the wheels move at normal speeds.

 It is important to refer to your operator’s manual for correct procedures to remove air from your model lawn mower’s hydraulic system.